csdcorp/speech_to_text/speech_to_text/README.md

 5.0.0 improves audio handling on iOS thanks to work by @deJong-IT.
 It also adds a new `done` status sent after the listening session is complete and the plugin has finished with the audio subsystem on the device.
 This should help coordinate multiple audio plugins.

-The 4.2.0 version is significantly faster starting to listen on iOS (~500 ms) and makes null safety the default release.

 *Note*: Feedback from any test devices is welcome.